KIDNEY SPECIALIST SINGAPORE

 Dr. Francisco Salcido-Ochoa is a nephrologist (renal specialist) in Singapore [MD (Mex) & MRCP (UK)], a transplant immunologist [MSc (UK), Ph.D.
 (UK)], and an international health coach.
 In his 23 years of medical practice, he has helped thousands of people to live their best health and achieve their peak form with his medical expertise, scientist background, and holistic deep health coaching approach.

-Kidney Specialist Clinic in Singapore with Empathetic & Personalised Renal Disease Treatments
+Looking for a Good Kidney Doctor in Singapore with Empathetic & Personalised Renal Disease Treatments?

 Chronic Kidney Disease & Glomerulonephritis

-Management of different disorders of the kidney potentially causing acute kidney failure, chronic kidney disease or needing a kidney biopsy
+Management of different kidney disorders potentially causing acute renal failure and chronic kidney disease (CKD)

 Haemodialysis & Peritoneal Dialysis